DaveParillo/intermediate-cpp/_sources/string+vector/string.rst

      return 0;
    }

-Unlike a C-string, a std::string is a full-fledged *object*.
+Unlike a C string, a std::string is a full-fledged *object*.
 It knows it's own size, and comes with many convenience functions.

 .. code-block:: cpp